Stewardship and Pledging

 Stewardship is the responsible management of our time and financial resources.
 As Christians, we believe these resources are given to all of us ultimately by God.
 Awed by the abundance of God’s gifts, we gratefully return to God’s work a portion of our time and treasure.
 We ask that you give back to God through the work of All Saints Parish by investing your time and by making a financial pledge for the 2020 calendar year.

 A pledge is your personal commitment to provide a set amount of financial support to the ministries and day-to-day operating costs of the parish of All Saints.
 By pledging, you are demonstrating a conscious commitment to give back to God a portion of the gifts given graciously to you.
 Your pledge is a personal covenant between you and God.
 Pledges range from $100 to $20,000+.
 But rather than focus on amounts, we ask that you consider what percentage of your resources (time and money) you wish to give back to God at All Saints.
 The only biblical standard is a tithe of 10%.

 Why should I pledge?

 A pledge is an affirmation of our commitment to give back to God a portion of the gifts God has given to us.
-By making an annual pledge to All Saints, we are affirming our Financial Stewardship in support of the continuation of our mission.
-Your pledge, along with all the other pledges received, allows All Saints to plan the annual budget to support the operating budget for our ministries and programs.
+By making an annual pledge to All Saints, we are affirming our financial stewardship in support of the continuation of our mission.
+Your pledge, along with all the other pledges received, allows All Saints to plan the annual budget that supports our ministries and programs.